China–Indonesia relations: Contemporary history

-Political relations
+Sovereignty and human rights issues

 Indonesia follows the one China principle, and recognizes government of the People's Republic of China as the sole legal government representing the whole of China and Taiwan as "an inalienable part" of China.
 Indonesia also supports all efforts by the PRC to "achieve national reunification", considers issues related to Xinjiang and Tibet as internal affairs of China and "firmly supports China’s efforts to maintain development and stability" in Xinjiang and Tibet.

 In December 2018, the issue of China's human rights abuses against the Uyghur minority was brought up in parliament.
 Indonesian Vice President Jusuf Kalla said: "we don't want to intervene in the domestic affairs of another country."
 In November 2021, the Chinese embassy in Jakarta presented testimonies from Uyghur government and community representatives in Xinjiang as well as those from Nahdlatul Ulama to counter Western allegations of abuse.
 China has also granted scholarships for santri to study in the country, leading some of them to issue defenses of its Xinjiang policy in Indonesian media.